12 reasons why you need an alternative CMS to WordPressVegard Ottervig on

 12. Legacy support encourages outdated systems

 You might think that WordPress’ support of the legacy systems of thousands of users is great service and a good thing, but this also poses both a security risk and a waste of time.
-WordPress supports very old versions of PHP, partly because so many websites run on it and partly because PHP isn’t WordPress’ own platform.
+WordPress supports very old versions of PHP (but they have enforced some updates lately), partly because so many websites run on it and partly because PHP isn’t WordPress’ own platform.

 As WordPress doesn’t constitute its own platform, they can’t just upgrade to the latest and best version of PHP without a lot of work.
 Developers have to wrestle with old codes in these instances, making it an inefficient means to keep on developing and progressing.
 Also, on account of these factors, WordPress doesn’t use modern PHP techniques in many places, which can be troublesome.